-- Advisor will schedule an annual meeting in December to develop the outlines of the 2014 Plan of Finance.
-Topics to be discussed include: current and advance refunding opportunities, timing, size and form of new money to be issued in 2014; review of swap portfolio; and annual rating agency strategy preparation. - → Capital Construction Program (CCP).
+- Advisor have scheduled the annual planning meeting on December 10 to develop the outlines of the 2014 Plan of Finance.
+Topics to be discussed include: current and advance refunding opportunities, timing, size and form of new money to be issued in 2014; review of swap portfolio; and annual rating agency strategy preparation. - → SEC Municipal Advisor Rules.
+On September 18, 2013, the Securities and Exchange Commission (SEC) released the final rules (Rules) governing municipal advisors.
+The scope of the definition of "municipal advisor" is particularly important because, under the Dodd-Frank Act, municipal advisors have a fiduciary duty to their municipal entity clients.
+The Rules have the potential to significantly limit the ability of underwriters to provide advice to their state and local government clients such as the Airports Authority.
+Underwriters can provide financing ideas, recommendations and/or advice to municipal issuers if certain exemptions are met.
+The principal exemptions that are relevant to public finance are the "underwriter exception," the "RFP exception," and the "independent FA exception."
+The Rules will be effective 60 days after they are published in the Federal Register which has not yet happened. - → Capital Construction Program (CCP).
 CCP expenditures in 2013 are budgeted at \$235.9 million including construction and capitalized interest costs.
-Monthly CCP expenditures in August and September were \$26.4 million and \$33.1 million, respectively.
+Monthly CCP expenditures in October were not available at the time this paper was finalized.
 Through the end of September, 2013-year-to-date capital expenditures were \$220.2 million.